Tarka 2/180 Sustained Release Tablets

 - General anaesthetics used for inducing sleep

-- Muscle relaxants e.g. dantrolene
+- Muscle relaxants, including dantrolene

 Medicines used to treat pain and inflammation (such as arthritis) or fever:

 Avoid grapefruit juice, as this may increase the blood levels of verapamil.